james-not-jim/james-not-jim/README.md

- # Hello World, The Future is Now
+ # Hello World.

 I've created this GitHub Page to help grow my portfolio for college.
-Right now its pretty empty.
-I am working with [@DavidKDodita](https://www.github.com/DavidKDodita) on our Saharan Echo Reasearch project and creating my own little projects in Python, HTML, NW.js, and more.
-Its all just a learning experience.
+The Echo was forgotten.

-A lot of these are just basic programs to make my life easier at school.
+A lot of these are just basic programs to make my life easier at school and to host my websites.

 <p align="center">
  <a href="https://github.com/anuraghazra/github-readme-stats">